 Michael Stoyanov was born on November 21, 1949 in the hill village Balkantzi, located in the vicinity of Bulgaria’s medieval capital – Veliko Tarnovo.
 As a child, growing up in the family of hard-working peasants – his father was a barrel craftsman and his mother worked in the fields, Michael’s imagination was deeply impressed by the humble beauty of people in their daily communion with nature.
 In 1972 Stoyanov earned his BA degree from the University of Veliko Tarnovo, where he was a student of the eminent Bulgarian artist Professor Vasil Stoilov.
 The young artist was intrigued by the expressive means of photorealism and focused on compositions and portraits.
-“I drew thematic sources for my painting from the village workers, the unheard of, the unseen, the suffering, the lonely…” The titles of his paintings from that period speak for themselves – “On the field”, “Idyll”, “Distance”, “My father became pensive”, “Our past”, “, “Loneliness”, etc. His sharp technique and compassionate perspective quickly caught the attention of the critics, followed by magazine publications and museum acquisitions of his artworks.
+“I drew thematic sources for my painting from the village workers, the unheard of, the unseen, the suffering, the lonely…” The titles of his paintings from that period speak for themselves – “On the field”, “Idyll”, “Distance”, “My father became pensive”, “Our past”, “Loneliness”, etc. His sharp technique and compassionate perspective quickly caught the attention of the critics, followed by magazine publications and museum acquisitions of his artworks.
 In 1983 Stoyanov held his first solo exhibit in the most prestigious art venue in Bulgaria, the National Palace of Culture in Sofia, followed by 16 more solo exhibits in various Bulgarian towns.
-Since his early days as an artist, Michael cherished the friendship of his mentor, the late Dimitar Kazakov, who remains one of Bulgaria’s most renowned artists. customs of its ethnic populations.
-In the mid-1980s Stoyanov’s preferred artistic form became the landscape, crafted with palette knife and oils; his thematic inspiration was Veliko Tarnovo and its surrounding picturesque villages.
-While he was successful with the juried state exhibitions, which were the primary source of livelihood for artists under the socialist regime, Stoyanov was also among the first artists in Bulgaria who strove to create a market economy for their art, to establish a direct connection with the public and gain foreign exposure.
+Since his early days as an artist, Michael cherished the friendship of his mentor, the late Dimitar Kazakov, who remains one of Bulgaria’s most renowned artists.
+In the 1980s Stoyanov’s preferred artistic form became the landscape, crafted with palette knife and oils; his thematic inspiration was Veliko Tarnovo and its surrounding picturesque villages.
+Stoyanov was among the first artists in Bulgaria who worked to create a market economy for their art, to establish a direct connection with the public and gain international exposure.
 “I feel great pleasure when I am in contact with my customers, in seeing people’s enthusiasm about my art”, says the artist.
 “I still remember when a team of reporters from the Japanese national TV purchased 17 of my paintings during their 3-day stay in the historic Bulgarian village Arbanassi, where I used to paint and exhibit my artwork.
 They were gathered around me, as I was painting from nature, and were waiting to buy the painting as soon as I finished it.”
 Michael and his family immigrated to the United States in 1992, where they were granted citizenship because of his artistic talent.
-Michael and his wife Ekaterina – also an artist, have been working and exhibiting their art in their studio and gallery in Carefree, AZ since 1999.
+Michael and his wife Ekaterina, who is also an artist, have been painting and exhibiting their artwork in their gallery in Carefree, AZ since 1999.

 When I paint I enjoy discovering the sensation and significance of every shape and tone I create.
 As I begin work, I set out with the intention to study their relationships, and even if I end up painting just a few brushstrokes the whole day, I am happy if I find their proper place.
 This interplay of form and shade, which matures anew in each piece, is the solid basis which allows me to explore several variations on a theme, as well as a diversity of themes.
 Conceptually and stylistically, my artistic evolution has undergone a variety of approaches, corresponding to the major changes in my working environment: from the minimalistic color scheme and social commentary of the photorealist style I mastered in the 1970s and early 1980s in my native Bulgaria, to the rich expressionistic palette and thematic expansion from portraiture to landscape and still life that I adopted in the late 1980s, and especially since moving to the United States in the early 1990s.
 While the greater freedom of expression and the stimulating contact with customers in my new home have allowed me to develop my vision, I continue to benefit from my rigorous academic training and technical skills acquired in Europe.
 My aesthetic attention, however, has always been captured by the inherent grace in the lifestyle of ethnic populations throughout the world and by the simple beauty of nature, which I have rediscovered in the American Southwest.